imujtaba8488/im_animations/README.md

 A growing collection of cool, elegant, efficient and performance-optimized animation widgets.

+## Upcoming animations
+* Bounce
+* Flash
+* Pulse
+* RubberBand
+* Shake X and Y
+* Text animations, etc

+__Note:__ Please like to support this package.

+A growing collection of cool, elegant, efficient and performance-optimized animation widgets.

 ## Feedback

 For any feedback please file an issue **[here](https://github.com/imujtaba8488/im_animations/issues).** Please **Like** to **support**